michelin/ns4kafka/README.md

 | ns4kafka.security.local-users.password | string          | Password of the localusers encrypted in SHA-256   |
 | ns4kafka.security.local-users.groups   | list<string>    | Names of the groups of this local user            |

-The group as to be set up on GitLab.
-So, if the admin group is "admin", a user will be admin if he belongs to the GitLab group "admin".
+To set up the admin user, you must create a group in GitLab.
+For example, if the group name is `admin`, a user will be granted admin privileges if they belong to the `admin` group in GitLab.

 # Administration

-It is up to Ns4Kafka administrators to set up namespaces, owner ACLs, role bindings and quotas as these resources defined the context in which project teams will work.
-To create your first namespace, check the [Kafkactl documentation](https://github.com/michelin/kafkactl/blob/main/README.md#administrator).
+The setup of namespaces, owner ACLs, role bindings, and quotas is the responsibility of Ns4Kafka administrators, as these resources define the context in which project teams will work.
+To create your first namespace, please refer to the [Kafkactl documentation](https://github.com/michelin/kafkactl/blob/main/README.md#administrator).